Important Customer Notice

 Before signing the contract it is really important to have independent checks made on the property.

-A valuation is designed to give you an idea of the property's condition and how much it is worth - we do this before agreeing to your mortgage.
+A valuation is designed to give an idea of the property's condition and how much it is worth.
 Ulster Bank currently offer a free standard valuation on our new mortgages.
 Only one free valuation per customer applies.

-In each case a valuer will be nominated for you from Ulster Bank’s valuation panel to carry out your valuation.
+In each case a valuer will be nominated from Ulster Bank’s valuation panel to carry out a valuation for the Bank.
 However, you may arrange directly with a surveyor to have a structural survey carried out, this is a lot more thorough and would highlights any problems with the property.
+You may also choose to carry out your own valuation of the property for your own purposes.

 You will need to have an Building Energy Certificate issued - this highlights how efficient the property is at using energy.